OcelotBabou/Quartz/content/5-Factions/Iron Concord.md

 ## 3. **Structure & Organization**

-The Concord is divided into several major **branches**, each fulfilling a specialised role:
+The Concord is divided into several major branches, each fulfilling a specialised role:

 - **Cazium’s Anvil (Crafting Division):** The public storefront and franchised smiths.
 Famous for their quality and consistency, though accused of monopolising trade and crushing independents.
-- **The Deep Veins (Mining Division):** Operates extensive mines across Siar’Morrin, including [Placeholder: Ridgeback mountains and other sites].
+- **The Deep Veins (Mining Division):** Operates extensive mines across Siar’Morrin, including Grun'Croi.
 Controls ore flow and ensures raw materials are always available.
 - **The Iron Host (Military Contracts Division):** Specialists in forging arms, armour, and siege engines for kingdoms and mercenary companies.
 Contracts often include deployment of Concord engineers to oversee use.
 - **The Ember Vault (Research Division):** A semi-secret branch focused on metallurgical innovation and enchanted arms.
 Rumours suggest they experiment with fusing divine and arcane magic into weapons.